 To be born again involves a major change in life.
-Inviting the Spirit of God into residence in the human heart where till now we have done whatever we wanted, calling no one Lord or Master—it is as significant a moment as natural birth.
+Inviting the Spirit of God into residence in the human spirit where until now we have done whatever we wanted, calling no one Lord or Master—it is as significant a moment as natural birth.
 It truly is a second birth, for when God takes up residence within us, not only are we no longer alone, but we are also no longer in charge.
 God now becomes our Father, and as such we place ourselves in relationship with Him as His child.

 When I write about the distinction between aloneness and relationship, make no mistake, it is not a equal sort of buddy-buddy relationship with God.
 There is a Father and there is a child.
 And the Father sets the rules for the household.
 That’s why once we enter into this relationship, if we are serious about it, we do become better people, because within this relationship we are under obligation to obey our Father and live as Jesus taught.
 Jesus Himself becomes our Savior—the messenger or agent of our salvation, and also our Lord.
 That means He becomes our Master and we must do as He says.